jakzo/SlzMods/README.md

 - Speedrun mode
   - Enabling this mode will disable practice features and temporarily alter the save state so that a run will meet the leaderboard submission rules
-  - There are three modes depending on what type of speedrun you are performing:
+  - There are various modes depending on what type of speedrun you are performing:
     - Normal
       - Activate with CTRL + S or by pressing A + B on both controllers
       - In this mode the save state will be reset every time you leave the main menu and start a new game